karam94/bannerlord-fourth-crusade-mod/README.md

 - Debug clan names not changing.
 - Investigate work needed to rename troops.
 - Investigate if we need to change any more colour information for kingdoms.
+- Give credits to some of the banner authors.
+- Test the factions ingame during battles.

 ### Credits: